-Baking soda is widely available, very cheap, and doesn’t leave foul smell on your coffee machine.
+Baking soda is widely available, very cheap, and doesn’t leave a foul smell on your coffee machine.

-Descaling depends on the type of your machine, how often you use your coffee machine, and how hard the water is in your area.
+How often descaling depends on the type of your espresso machine, how often you use your coffee machine, and how hard the water is in your area.

-Each machine has a guide from its manufacturer.
-So, it is safe to follow the guidelines there.
+Each espresso machine has a guide from its manufacturer.
+So, make sure you follow the guidelines there.

-And if the machine is still under warranty, have it checked before descaling on your own.
+And if the machine is under warranty, have it checked before descaling on your own.

-As a general guideline, if you use your coffee machine for personal consumption only, descaling once a year is fine.
+As a general guideline, if you use your coffee machine for personal consumption, descaling once a year is fine.
 But, heavy users might need to descale twice a year.

-However, if you live in an area with really hard water, you might need to do it on a monthly basis.
+If you live in an area with hard water, you might need to do it on a monthly basis.

-You just have to check your machine, and if there’s a limescale build up, that’s the time you need to descale.
+You have to check your machine, and if there’s a limescale build-up, that’s the time you need to descale.

-To be able to have a consistent good quality coffee, and to protect the life span of the espresso machine, descaling is a must and you will really benefit by knowing how to clean espresso machine at home.
+To be able to have a consistently good quality coffee, and to protect the life span of the espresso machine, descaling is a must and you will benefit by knowing how to clean an espresso machine at home.

-You may choose from citric acid, vinegar, lemon, or baking soda, if you’re planning to do all-natural homemade descaling solution.
+You may choose from citric acid, vinegar, lemon, or baking soda if you’re planning to do natural homemade descaling solutions.

 Some aficionados prefer vinegar, since it is a tried and tested cleaning tool.
-But with the flip side that vinegar has very strong smell which might affect the aroma of the coffee.
+But on the flip side, that vinegar has a strong smell which might affect the aroma of the coffee.

-Baking Soda has pros and cons, which makes it the least option when descaling.
+Baking Soda has pros and cons, which makes it the least option.

 If you own an espresso machine at home, we would love to hear your own descaling recipe.
 And if it’s your first time to descale, let us know how it worked for you!